Jo Firestone: Television work

 As an actress, Firestone has appeared in the TV programs Search Party, The Jim Gaffigan Show, Broad City, The Tonight Show Starring Jimmy Fallon, CollegeHumor Originals, Boy Band, The Outs, Night Train with Wyatt Cenac, Animal Agent, High Maintenance, Jon Glaser Loves Gear, Thanksgiving, The Special Without Brett Davis, Shrill, The Great North and others.

 Firestone was a consulting producer on 21 episodes of The Chris Gethard Show and performed in three episodes of the series.
 In 2017, Firestone performed stand-up on Comedy Central as part of Comedy Central Stand-Up Presents Jo Firestone.

 In the past, Firestone was a writer for The Tonight Show Starring Jimmy Fallon and The Special Without Brett Davis.
 She has also performed on the Tonight Show, portraying U.S. Education Secretary Betsy DeVos, demonstrating products from the New York Toy Fair, and appearing in other sketches opposite host Jimmy Fallon.

 Firestone portrayed the character Sarah Conner, a band teacher, on Joe Pera Talks with You, which aired during Adult Swim on Cartoon Network.
 The character's name is an homage to the Terminator movies.
 On the show, Firestone's character is a doomsday prepper and Joe Pera's girlfriend.

+In 2021, Firestone voiced Euthanasia "Annie" Fantasy in Teenage Euthanasia.

-In 2023, Firestone appeared on the show What We Do in the Shadows as a member on the council of energy vampires.
+In 2023, Firestone appeared on the show What We Do in the Shadows as a member of the council of energy vampires.

 In 2023, she was named the head writer of After Midnight, for which she is also a co-executive producer.
 Following the cancellation of After Midnight, Firestone appeared as a correspondent in a June 2025 episode of The Tonight Show with Jimmy Fallon.

 Live performance

 With Dylan Marron, Firestone wrote, performed in, and directed Ridgefield Middle School Talent Nite, which received a Capital Fringe Festival Director's Award in 2010.

+In 2011, Firestone created the Pundersome, a pun-based comedy event after they heard of the O. Henry Pun-Off World Championships hosted in Austin, Texas.

 Firestone has performed at the UCB Theater in Manhattan, and around New York City.
 About stand-up gigs in "cellar clubs," Firestone explained, "Doing comedy in New York, I've been conditioned to thrive in basements.
 I'm not ready to do a comedy show until I go down a flight of stairs."